gompocp/WorldPredownload/README.md

 -Credit to [Ben](https://github.com/BenjaminZehowlt/DynamicBonesSafety) for xref scanning mechanism and hud icon idea<br>
 -Credit to [Knah](https://github.com/knah/) for [enable disable listener](https://github.com/knah/VRCMods/blob/master/UIExpansionKit/Components/EnableDisableListener.cs) and the [hud icon method](https://github.com/knah/VRCMods/blob/master/JoinNotifier/JoinNotifierMod.cs#L120) that I changed to use here along with the [assetbundle loading mechanism](https://github.com/knah/VRCMods/blob/master/JoinNotifier/JoinNotifierMod.cs#L61)  <br>
 -fwenny for helping with some testing <br>
--You can hit preload on an invite, on a world page or on a friend <br>
+-You can hit predownload on a world page or on a friend <br>
 -You can see your download status bottom right of quick menu <br>
--Currently you can only download/preload one world at a time <br>
+-Currently you can only download/predownload one world at a time <br>
 -If you go to another world while downloading, it'll cancel the download <br>
 -Performance may degrade for split second on world enter due to you having a large cache size <br>

+# v1.3.5.6 Changes <br>
+-Invite predownloading has been removed for now including mod settings related to it till I figure something out<br>
+-Messages on hud should clear now and not stay anymore<br>
+-Fixed DownloadStatus failing to clone a gameobject<br>

 # v1.3.5 Changes <br>
 -Mod now has a hud icon you can enable or disable using uix or edit the melon prefs file<br>